Duchenne Muscular Dystrophy (DMD)

 Table of Contents

-Duchenne muscular dystrophy (DMD) is a genetic disorder characterized by progressive muscle degeneration and weakness due to the alterations of a protein called dystrophin that helps keep muscle cells intact.
+Duchenne muscular dystrophy (DMD) is a progressive, genetic (X-linked recessive) neuromuscular disorder caused by mutations to the DMD gene, resulting in the dysfunction or absence of the dystrophin protein.
+When functional, dystrophin helps keep muscle cells intact, and without dystrophin, muscle cells are vulnerable to injury, resulting in progressive muscle degeneration and weakness.
 DMD is one of four conditions known as dystrophinopathies.
-The other three diseases that belong to this group are Becker Muscular dystrophy (BMD, a mild form of DMD); an intermediate clinical presentation between DMD and BMD; and DMD-associated dilated cardiomyopathy (heart-disease) with little or no clinical skeletal, or voluntary, muscle disease.
+The other three diseases that belong to this group are Becker muscular dystrophy (BMD, a milder condition than DMD); an intermediate clinical presentation between DMD and BMD; and DMD-associated dilated cardiomyopathy (heart-disease) with little or no clinical skeletal, or voluntary, muscle disease.

 DMD symptom onset is in early childhood, usually between ages 2 and 3.
-The disease primarily affects boys, but in rare cases it can affect girls.
+The disease primarily affects males, though females can be symptomatic carriers, or in rare cases can be severely affected.

 What are the symptoms of DMD?

 Muscle weakness is the principal symptom of DMD.
-It can begin as early as age 2 or 3, first affecting the proximal muscles (those close to the core of the body) and later affecting the distal limb muscles (those close to the extremities).
-Usually, the lower external muscles are affected before the upper external muscles.
-The affected child might have difficulty jumping, running, and walking.
-Other symptoms include enlargement of the calves, a waddling gait, and lumbar lordosis (an inward curve of the spine).
-Later on, the heart and respiratory muscles are affected as well.
-Progressive weakness and scoliosis result in impaired pulmonary function, which can eventually cause acute respiratory failure.
+It can begin as early as age 2 or 3, first affecting the proximal muscles (those close to the torso) and later affecting the distal limb muscles (those close to the extremities).
+Usually, the muscles of the lower body are affected before the muscles of the upper body.
+Affected children may have difficulty jumping, running, and walking.
+Other symptoms include calf enlargement, toe walking or a waddling gait, and lumbar lordosis (an inward curve of the spine).
+Over time, muscles that help with breathing and the heart can also become weaker, which can lead to more serious health problems.
+By adolescence, most boys with DMD require the use of ambulatory assistive devices, such as wheelchairs.
+With better medical care, many people with DMD are now living longer and more active lives than in the past.
 For more about DMD symptoms, see Signs and Symptoms.

 What causes DMD?

-DMD was first described by the French neurologist Guillaume Benjamin Amand Duchenne in the 1860s, but until the 1980s, little was known about the cause of any kind of muscular dystrophy.
-In 1986, MDA-supported researchers identified a particular gene on the X chromosome that, when flawed (mutated), leads to DMD.
-In 1987, the protein associated with this gene was identified and named dystrophin.
-Lack of the dystrophin protein in muscle cells causes them to be fragile and easily damaged.
+DMD was first described by the French neurologist Guillaume Benjamin Amand Duchenne in the 1860s, but until the 1980s when specific genes were discovered, little was known about the cause of any kind of muscular dystrophy.
+In 1986, MDA-supported researchers identified a particular gene (DMD) on the X chromosome that, when mutated, caused DMD.
+In 1987, the protein associated with the DMD gene was identified and named dystrophin.
+Dystrophin helps protect muscle cells and keep them strong.
+When the gene does not work properly, the body cannot make dystrophin, and muscle cells are damaged more easily.
+Over time, these damaged muscle cells are lost and replaced by scar tissue or fat, which causes the muscles to get weaker.
+Since the original discovery of DMD, thousands of individual mutations to the DMD gene have been identified as a cause for DMD.
+Presently, advances in molecular diagnostics now allows for precise mutation identification, which is necessary for mutation specific treatments.

 DMD has an X-linked recessive inheritance pattern and is passed on by the mother, who is referred to as a carrier.
 For more about the way gene mutations cause DMD, see Causes/Inheritance.